DantArenas/Ruby_Challenge/README.md

 Next, a list of all commands available to the moment of this commit.

 ### Server Commands
+This commands are handled by the server it self.
 #### Clients (command: "clients")
 Response with the number of clients connected to the server.
 #### Server Version (command: "server -v")